 That lost history and inner spirit is fully brought to the stage during each Shen Yun performance.

-Ms. Dutch was clearly impressed by Shen Yun’s dancers, having experienced different forms of dance herself.
+Ms. Dutch was clearly impressed by Shen Yun’s dancers, having coached gymnastics and also being experienced with different forms of dance herself.

 Chinese dance is known not only for it’s elegance but also for its flips and spins that require hours of rigorous training.